Aggregative Efficiency of Bayesian Learning in Networks: Generations Networks

-Finally, we show that the aggregative efficiency in symmetric networks depends only on the generation size.
-An insight that extends from maximal generations networks to any symmetric networks is that aggregative efficiency is worse with larger generations.
+Perhaps surprisingly, an implication of Theorem \ref{thm:efficiency_dc} is that aggregative efficiency in symmetric networks only depends on the generation size.
 Compare the symmetric network from Figure \ref{fig:d2c1} with $d=2,c=1,K=3$ with the maximal generations network with $K=3$.
 Theorem \ref{thm:efficiency_dc} implies they have the same aggregative efficiency.
-The extra social observations in the second network exactly cancel out the reduced informational content of each observation, due to the more severe informational confounds in equilibrium.
-It turns out that more generally, any symmetric network with parameters $(d,c,K)$ where $d\ge2$, $c<d$ has the same aggregative efficiency as the maximal generations network with the same generation size $K$.
-Therefore, the idea of worse efficiency with larger generations depicted in Figure \ref{fig:Number-of-signals} for maximal generations networks also holds in the broader class of symmetric networks. \begin{cor} In any symmetric network with $K$ agents per generation, every agent observing $d\ge2$ neighbors, and every pair of agents in the same generation sharing $c<d$ common neighbors, $\lim_{i\to\infty}(r_{i}/i)=(2-(1/K))\cdot\frac{1}{K}.$ \end{cor} This corollary follows from the fact that the symmetry condition imposes some combinatorial constraints on the feasible $(d,c)$ parameter pairs when we hold the generation size $K$ constant.
+The extra social observations in the second network exactly cancel out the reduced informational content of each observation, due to the more severe information confounds.
+Our next result shows that more generally, any symmetric network with parameters $(d,c,K)$ where $d\ge2$, $c<d$ has the same aggregative efficiency as the maximal generations network with the same generation size $K$. \begin{cor} In any symmetric network with $d\ge2$ and $c<d$ and in the maximal generations network, aggregative efficiency is $\lim_{i\to\infty}(r_{i}/i)=(2-(1/K))\cdot\frac{1}{K}.$ In particular, aggregative efficiency is strictly decreasing in $K$, while the number of signals eventually aggregated per generation $2-(1/K)$ is strictly increasing in $K$. \end{cor} This corollary follows from the fact that the symmetry condition imposes some combinatorial constraints on the feasible $(d,c,K)$ parameter triplets.
 It turns out these constraints allow us to simplify the expression in Theorem \ref{thm:efficiency_dc} when we know the generation size.
-While Corollary \ref{cor:cancellation} gives a simple expression of aggregative efficiency that just depends on $K$, Theorem \ref{thm:efficiency_dc} lets us compare networks that differ in $d$ and $c$ (and possibly also $K$) more transparently.
+While Corollary \ref{cor:cancellation} gives a simple expression of aggregative efficiency that just depends on $K$, Theorem \ref{thm:efficiency_dc} gives an expression for the number of additional signals per generation that depends only on $d$ and $c$.
+This let us compare networks that differ in $d$ and $c$ more transparently (allowing $K$ adjust to maintain feasibility).